-This post gives a brief overview of the history of the Norwegian Lice Jacket.
-It describes the knitting technique, traditional colors and patterns as well as embellishments.
-Furthermore, it includes a discussion how to style the garment.
-Learn also in which climate zones the piece is worth the investment, and how to get one when Norway is not on your travel list.
+This post describes the history of the Norwegian Lice Jacket, its knitting technique, traditional colors, and patterns as well as embellishments.
+Furthermore, it includes how to style the garment.
+Learn also in which climate zones the piece is worth the investment, and how to get an original when Norway is not on your travel list.

-- The Sweater Jacket Is a Business Attire
+- In Norway the Sweater Jacket Is a Business Attire

 - Description of the Traditional Knitting Technique and Embellishments

 - The Norwegian Lice Jacket Is Great for Rainy/Snowy Cool/Cold Winter Climates